wso2/docs-websubhub/en/docs/configurations/kafka.md

 ## Overview

-As outlined in the [Introduction](../get-started/introduction.md), **WSO2 Integrator: WebSubHub** supports using a message broker of choice as its persistence storage.
-Among the popular options, Apache Kafka is widely used.
-This guide explains the Apache Kafka–related connection configuration options available in **WSO2 Integrator: WebSubHub**.
+As outlined in the [Introduction](../get-started/introduction.md), WSO2 Integrator: WebSubHub supports using a message broker of choice as its persistence storage.
+Among the popular options, <a href = "https://kafka.apache.org/">Apache Kafka</a> is widely used.
+This guide explains the Apache Kafka–related connection configuration options available in WSO2 Integrator: WebSubHub.

 ## Basic configurations

 ### Connection configurations

-To update the basic Apache Kafka connection settings in **WSO2 WebSubHub**, update the following configuration section in the `websubhub-<VERSION>/conf/Config.toml` file.
+To update the basic Apache Kafka connection settings in WSO2 WebSubHub, update the following configuration section in the `websubhub-<VERSION>/conf/Config.toml` file.

 ```toml
     [websubhub.config.kafka.connection]
     bootstrapServers = <kafka-bootstrap-nodes>
 ```

-To update the basic Apache Kafka connection settings in **WSO2 WebSubHub Consolidator**, update the following configuration section in the `websubhub-consolidator-<VERSION>/conf/Config.toml` file.
+To update the basic Apache Kafka connection settings in WSO2 WebSubHub Consolidator, update the following configuration section in the `websubhub-consolidator-<VERSION>/conf/Config.toml` file.

 ```toml
     [websubhub.consolidator.config.kafka.connection]